 - In the next five years, Millennials will comprise 75% of the workforce.

-- Business with higher racial, ethnic, and gender diversity are more likely to outperform companies with lower representations.
+- Businesses with higher racial, ethnic, and gender diversity are more likely to outperform companies with lower representations.

-- Forbes Magazine reported in 2019 that companies who had pro-active employee recognition programs had 31% lower voluntary turnover.
+- Forbes Magazine reported in 2019 that companies that had pro-active employee recognition programs had 31% lower voluntary turnover.

 - October 2020 will have two full moons, on October 1 (“Harvest Moon”) and October 31 (“Blue Moon”).

-- Lists like this one provide readers with bits of knowledge which are beneficial to their self-esteem and release positive feelings in the brain.
+- Lists like this one provide readers with bits of knowledge that are beneficial to their self-esteem and release positive feelings in the brain.

 If you need assistance or guidance to help with the scary side of human resources or benefits administration concerns, please contact HR Service Inc. at (801) 685-8400.
 We’d be happy to help!